fbpx

 Todd Monken joined the Baltimore Ravens in 2013 already having NFL experience as an offensive coordinator with the Tampa Bay Buccaneers (2016-’18) and Cleveland Browns (2019).
 He then proved instrumental in helping the Georgia Bulldogs win consecutive national champions (2021-’22).
 Since his departure, the Bulldogs offense has gotten considerably worse.

-Meanwhile, Monken is the architect for the best offense in the NFL right now.
+Meanwhile, Monken is the architect of the best offense in the NFL right now.
 Baltimore is hyper-efficient both through the air and on the ground, boasting the best red-zone offense in the NFL and one of the best third-down offenses.
 He’s unlocked an even better version of two-time NFL MVP Lamar Jackson and proven his system works at both levels and can cater to his quarterback’s skills.
-The Ravens had one of the top NFL coaching candidates last year (Mike Macdonald) and they could lose another top coordinator in 2025.
+With Jackson having multiple MVP-caliber seasons under Monken, including a record-breaking 2024 campaign, the Ravens offensive coordinator will be in demand from the NFL coaching carousel.

 Related: Best NFL players of all time